-- If an LEA allocates Title I funds to one or more eligible schools below 35% poverty, all Title I schools must receive a "minimum" PPA, which is 125% of the average district PPA - The last school to be served may receive less than the minimum PPA. - The amount auto-populates on both the allocation designation page and the PPA page.
+- If an LEA allocates Title I funds to one or more eligible schools below 35% poverty, all Title I schools must receive a "minimum" PPA, which is 125% of the average district PPA. - The last school to be served may receive less than the minimum PPA. - The amount auto-populates on both the allocation designation page and the PPA page of the Consolidated Funding Application (CFA).